 Tantrums can be stressful for parents as well as “innocent bystanders.”
 As a result, we can find ourselves tiptoeing around our child, trying to avoid whatever triggers outbursts.

 Understanding your toddler’s moods and motivations can be challenging.
 But few parents really grasp the link between a child’s frustration over communication and their tendency to have emotional outbursts.

 Communicating with Baby Early On

-In working with my own children and many other infants, I have found that their ability to learn and understand things often goes far beyond their ability to communicate with words.
-As the gap grows between what they are able to understand and what they are able to communicate tantrums often result.
+“In working with many babies (and my own children), I have found their ability to learn and understand often goes far beyond their ability to communicate with words,” explains Andrea Ploehn, expert on nonverbal communication and baby sign language.
+“As the gap grows between what they are able to understand and what they are able to communicate, tantrums often result.”

 But parents who learn to communicate with their little ones through sign language are often able to cut down on the number and severity of tantrums.

 Being understood is one of the most fundamental human desires.
 Young children learn through patterns and repetition.
 When babies experience disappointment communicating over and over again, it can significantly affect their confidence.
 This can lead to tantrums and withdrawing from social interactions.